-Over the years the United States and Samoa have enjoyed a close friendship based on trust and mutual interest, strengthened by people-to-people ties between the two countries, particularly among Americans of Samoan descent.
+The United States and Samoa enjoy a close friendship based on trust and mutual interest, strengthened by people-to-people ties between the two countries, particularly among Americans of Samoan descent.
 Due to cultural and historical links, Samoans share a special affinity for their “brothers and sisters” in the U.S. territory of American Samoa and frequent cultural and other exchanges, as well as close family and personal ties, have underpinned the relationship between the two Samoas and the U.S.-Samoa relationship more broadly.

 In regional and international forums the United States and Samoa work together to mitigate disaster risk, manage fishery resources, promote sustainable economic development in the Pacific region, and strengthen the tenets of democracy and human rights.
 Through its embassy, the United States also engages with the Samoan Government on bilateral and multilateral issues including regional security and international law enforcement.
-In June of 2012 the United States and Samoa signed a Mutual Law Enforcement Agreement which allows Samoan maritime officials to utilize U.S. Coast Guard and Navy vessels to provide maritime policing in Samoan waters.
+In June of 2012, the United States and Samoa signed a Mutual Law Enforcement Agreement which allows Samoan maritime officials to utilize U.S. Coast Guard and Navy vessels to provide maritime policing in Samoan waters.
 The U.S. Coast Guard regularly patrols Samoa’s waters, reflecting the cooperative nature of U.S.-Samoan relations.

 U.S. Assistance to Samoa

 The United States and Samoa people-to-people ties also including educational links, bilateral exchange programs like Fulbright, ties in sports, music, and art, and Pacific Island cultural connections.
 The Embassy also hosts an American space for outreach like English-language learning programs in Apia.
 Two Fulbright programs currently exist in Samoa.
-The Fulbright Foreign Student Scholarship is open annually to Samoan citizens residing in Samoa pursuing a Master’s degree.
+The Fulbright Foreign Student Scholarship is open annually to Samoan citizens residing in Samoa pursuing a Master’s degree in the United States.
 Successful candidates at the national level then compete for limited slots with applicants from the Pacific region.
 Samoa has also benefited from the Fulbright U.S. Student Program.
 One student per year is placed in a public institution to work and research under the assigned institution.

 The United States also provides significant additional assistance to Samoa, including an annual foreign assistance allocation to provide capacity building and training for the Samoan Maritime Police and frequent invitations for training and mentoring sessions for Samoan government, NGO, media, and private sector individuals.
 USAID has several projects in Samoa focusing on climate change, food security, and disaster preparedness.
 The U.S. Embassy also provides grants to civil society and private sector organizations to address issues of economic development, women’s empowerment, health, disaster risk mitigation, and education.
-Since 2013, the United States has constructed a hospital opposite the international airport, as well as renovated or rebuilt several schools around the country in recent years with support from the U.S. Department of Defense.
+The United States constructed a hospital opposite the international airport and renovated or rebuilt several schools around the country in recent years with support from the U.S. Department of Defense.

 Bilateral Economic Relations

-Total trade U.S. in goods with Samoa was $46 million in 2018; U.S. goods exports to Samoa totaled $39.1 million and goods imports from Samoa were $6.9 million.
-According to UN Comtrade data, the United States is one of Samoa’s largest export markets, accounting for more than 10 percent of Samoan exports in 2018.
-Approximately 10 percent of Samoa’s total imports come from the United States; American Samoa accounts for an additional 27 percent of Samoa’s imports.
+Total trade U.S. in goods with Samoa was $42.7 million in 2021; U.S. goods exports to Samoa totaled $33.4 million and goods imports from Samoa were valued at $9.3 million.
+The United States is one of Samoa’s largest export markets, accounting for roughly 18 percent of Samoan exports in 2021.
+American Samoa accounts for an additional 21 percent of Samoa’s exports.
+Approximately 10 percent of Samoa’s total imports come from the United States.
 Top U.S. exports from the United States include meat products, aircraft equipment, and machinery, while top imports from Samoa include fruits and vegetables, animal or vegetable fats or oils, textiles, and seafood.
 Remittances from Samoans living in the United States, including American Samoa, contribute substantially to Samoa’s economy, and a significant number of Samoans are employed in American Samoa.
 U.S. direct investment on a historical-cost basis in Samoa has remained consistent at approximately $20 million per year since 2014.
 Data on Samoan investment in the United States is not publicly available in order to avoid disclosure of data of individual companies.